 Do not ask that your kids live up to your expectations.
 Let your kids be who they are, and your expectations will be in breathless pursuit. ~Robert Brault

 All children strive to live up to their parent’s expectations.
 It’s where we as parents set the bar of our expectations for our children that guides them to work towards meeting them.

 Expectations of parents tell children what’s important for them and what goals should they strive to achieve.

-Unfortunately, the rat race we parents sometimes indulge in to see our children on top of the world, pushes us to set wrong expectations from our child.
+Unfortunately, the rat race we parents sometimes indulge in to see our children on top of the world pushes us to set wrong expectations for our child.

 Every child is unique and has his/ her own pace of learning/ growing/ achieving.
 Undue comparison of children is one thing I scoot away from.
 It can do no good for the child or our peace of mind.